Skip to content

-How to Turn On or Off the Warning When Closing Multiple Tabs in Windows Terminal
+How to Enable or Disable Warning When Closing Multiple Tabs in Windows Terminal

 What is Windows Terminal?

-Windows Terminal is a modern app that lets you use command-line tools like Command Prompt, PowerShell, and Linux Bash on Windows 11.
-It supports multiple tabs, split views, custom colors, and more.
+Windows Terminal is a modern app that lets you use command-line tools like Command Prompt, PowerShell, and Linux Bash all in one place on Windows 11.
+You can also enjoy features like multiple tabs, split views, and custom colors.

 Why is the Warning Useful?

-When you have many tabs open and try to close the terminal, this warning helps you avoid accidentally closing everything and losing your work.
+When you have many tabs open and try to close the terminal, this warning helps you avoid accidentally closing everything.
+You won’t lose your work by mistake.

 How to Turn the Warning On or Off Using Windows Terminal Settings